fleetdm/fleet/handbook/company.md

 Zach partnered with our CEO, Mike McNeil, to found a new, independent company: Fleet Device Management Inc.  In November 2020, we [announced](https://medium.com/fleetdm/a-new-fleet-d4096c7de978) the transition and kicked off the logistics of moving the GitHub repository.

-## Culture

-### All remote
-Fleet Device Management Inc. is an all-remote company, with team members spread across 4 continents and 7 time zones.
-The wider team of contributors from [all over the world](https://github.com/fleetdm/fleet/graphs/contributors) submit patches, bug reports, troubleshooting tips, improvements, and real-world insights to Fleet's open source code base, documentation, website, and company handbook.

 ## Values

 ### 允 Openness